dreamfactorysoftware/.net-sdk/README.md

 ##### Current limitations

 * Reading/writing of metadata related to system records are not supported.
-* Related entities are not retrieved (see related query parameter).
+* Some related entities are not retrieved (see related query parameter).
-* Unregister event listeners is not supported.
+* Some related entities are retrieved as objects and are not strongly typed.
-* Provider and UserProvider APIs are not supported.
+* Some related entities that are strongly typed do not have any properties.